 Trains run from Edinburgh Gateway to Edinburgh Waverley station within Edinburgh city centre.
 This city was built upon and between two extinct volcanoes.
-On the first of these, lies Edinburgh Castle, just 5-minutes’ walk west of Edinburgh Waverley station.
+On the first of these lies Edinburgh Castle, just a five-minute walk west of Edinburgh Waverley station.

 To the east of the train station, Arthur’s Seat (the other volcano) rises out of Holyrood Park.
 Many get up early to climb its 250-metre peak so they can wash their faces in the morning dew.
 Edinburgh is also famous for its whiskey, and many places offer a whiskey distillery tour.
 The city also has many festivals year-round, including the Edinburgh Fringe Festival, which is the largest arts festival in the world.

 Edinburgh’s Princess Street is a great place for shopping, with many stores and souvenir shops.
 And a visit to Edinburgh isn’t complete without tasting some haggis and a pint of ‘heavy’ (a kind of bitter beer) in a traditional Edinburgh pub.